 - Create a static website with an html page and an image added to the html webpage (for demo purpose)

-- Create an s3 bucket with the same name as the static website domain name
+- Create an s3 bucket to host the static website in Sydney region (Asia Pacific (Sydney) -ap-southeast-2)

-- Now go to s3>Properties and select Static website hosting, properly configure the settings with index document and error document
+- Now go to s3>Properties and select Static website hosting, properly configure the settings with index document (index.html) and error document (error.html).
+Also ensure that the objects can be accessed by public.
+So the url for the static website will be: http://<bucket-name>.s3.<region-name>.amazonaws.com/index.html

-- Create a CloudFront distribution and set it up with the s3 bucket origin name
+- Create a CloudFront distribution network and set it up with the s3 bucket origin name

 - Once the CloudFront is created, it will be accessible over its domain name